 - Note: You do not have to take the other 75%, it can remain invested.
 See Income Drawdown

 Under the previous rules, the 75% had to be used to purchase an annuity (see Annuities) or similar product to provide you with an income.
 Once an annuity is taken it will provide you with an income for life but you will never have access to the lump fund again.
-The new rules from April 2015 now provide much greater choice and opportunity for individuals.
+The new rules now provide much greater choice and opportunity for individuals.
 But with more choice comes more difficult decisions.

 If a flexible income or drawing a large amount from a pension is something that appeals to you it’s vital you take professional advice so you are aware of all the options and aware of how you could stagger payments to avoid the higher tax.